Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Cooked grains and starches are concentrated, complex (non-sweet) carbs.
 Fruits contain simple carbs that taste sweet and, in their raw form, retain all of the important nutrients for species that originally had a high-fruit diet (see the example of the loss of Vitamin C production in frugivores).

 Humans, like most primates, are biological frugivores (fruit-eaters).
 Humans are not adapted to digest grains like granivores (grain-eaters)!
 Frugivorous species, like chimpanzees, are well-adapted to foraging fruits and obtaining their energy (simple sugars) and nutrients from fruits.
-We are both sweet-lovers for a good reason!
+Apes (including humans) are sweet-lovers for a good reason!

-The grains we consume today are the result of thousands of years of cultivation, selective breeding, and, finally the process of cooking to make the otherwise inedible food group edible.
-In contrast, most fruits (particularly tropical fruits) are edible for humans – straight from wild nature!
+The grains we consume today are the result of thousands of years of cultivation, selective breeding, and, finally, the process of cooking to make the otherwise inedible food group edible.
+In contrast, most fruits (particularly tropical fruits) are edible for humans – straight from nature!

 Why are fruits a superior source of carbs to grains for humans?